-Some course activities are sufficiently research-related that they raise questions for faculty about whether or not they come under the province of the Institutional Review Board (IRB).
+Some course activities are sufficiently research-related in that they raise questions for faculty about whether or not they come under the province of the Institutional Review Board (IRB).
 In the spirit of trying to give guidance (not hard-and-fast rules), three broad categories of activities are suggested.
 They are based on the federal definition of research as "a systematic investigation (i.e. the gathering and analysis of information) designed to develop or contribute to generalizable knowledge."

 Data are collected from students enrolled in a course for the purpose of demonstrating principles of science and/or behavior firsthand.
 Such demonstrations are public within the context of the class, the risks are known to be minimal, and students can choose not to participate or they may choose other options.
 Data are not collected for publication in scholarly journals or as a report disseminated outside the course.
 There are no restrictions about how long the demonstration lasts (one or more class periods), where the data are initially collected (during or outside class time), or how "well-known" the principle being demonstrated is (as long as it is sufficiently like known phenomena to assure that the risks are minimal).
 Category 1 activities do not need IRB contact (although nothing precludes a professor from seeking advice from the IRB).